-PRIZES Ň School/Department Donor/Name of Prize Value Awarded for General The Dean's Faculty Hour \$ 25.00 Best essay on a topic discussed in Faculty Hour, Faculty of Engineering, by a graduating student.
-The Dean's Faculty Hour 25.00 Best essay on a topic discussed in Faculty Hour, Faculty of Engineering, by a non-graduating student.
-Sydney Technical College Union Award 50.00 Leadership in the development of student affairs and academic proficiency throughout the course.
+School/Department Donor/Name of Prize Value Awarded for \$ · · · · · · · · · · · · · · · · · · · General Sydney Technical College Union Award 50.00 Leadership in the development of student affairs and academic proficiency throughout the course.
 University of New South Wales Alumni Association Statuette Achievement for community benefit- students in their final or graduating year.
-School of Chemistry George Wright 10.50 2.001 Chemistry I - Full-time students only.
-School of Civil Engineering Board of Surveyors Medal Medal Surveying, full-time, Year IV or Survey- ing, part-time, Stage 7.
-Chamber of Manufactures of New South Wales 10.00 Civil Engineering - subject selected by Head of School.
-Dunlop Australia Ltd. 52.50 Civil Engineering, Year III.
-The Association of Consult- ing Structural Engineers of New South Wales (1) 20.00 and books to the value of 30.00 General proficiency-Structures (full-time students).
-(2) 20.00 and books to the value of 30.00 General proficiency - Structures (part- time students).
+Faculty of Engineering The Dean's Faculty Hour 25.00 Best essay on a topic discussed in Faculty Hour, Faculty of Engineering, by a graduating student. - The Dean's Faculty Hour 25.00 Best essay on a topic discussed in Faculty Hour, Faculty of Engineering, by a non-graduating student.
+School of Chemistry Australian Chemical Holdings Ltd. 21.00 2.001 Chemistry I. George Wright 10.50 2.001 Chemistry I - Full-time students only.
+School of Civil Engineering Harbin Polytechnical Alumni Association 50.00 Subject selected by Head of School.
+Chamber of Manufactures of New South Wales 10.00 Subject selected by Head of School.
+The Association of Consult- ing Structural Engineers of New South Wales (1) 20.00 and books to the value of 30.00 General proficiency - Structures in the Bachelor of Engineering Course in Civil Engineering (2) 20.00 and books to the value of 30.00 General proficiency - Structures in the Bachelor of Science (Engineering) Course in Civil Engineering.
 Water Board Gold Medal Medal Public Health Engineering.